Find circles using circular Hough transform

 partially obscured circles.
 Higher sensitivity values also increase the risk of false

-Edge gradient threshold sets the gradient threshold for determining edge pixels in the image,
+Edge gradient threshold for determining edge pixels in the image, specified as a

 0 to set the threshold to